Needlesslord/PHYSICS2-Verlet_Integrator/README.md

 ## Content

-In this integrator you have two main functions:
+In this integrator you are shown a welcome message at first and a small tutorial.

-**1)** You can test the integrator, in which case all the frames will be displayed on the screen after the input of the initial data.
+After that, you input the data and all the frames will be displayed on the screen afterwards.

-**2)** You can use the integrator, in which case you can see the final numeric data and/or a graphic representation of the data inputed before.

-In the final results for both cases, it will also be displayed the results of calculating everything with the Newton's Laws.
+In the final results, it will also be displayed in case you want to the results of calculating everything with the Newton's Laws.